Adroiti/docs-for-code-review-tools/Bandit-B303.md

-Pattern: Use of insecure MD2, MD4, or MD5 hash function.
+Pattern: Use of insecure MD2, MD4, or MD5 hash function

 Issue: -